Valentine Dobrée: Life and work

 Fine art collage, a 20th-century innovation, was a technique she used in the years around 1930 and her work was highly regarded – Herbert Read owned some of her art.
 The Times reported on 9 December 1931 'Her designs, mostly cut out of patterned wallpapers, are definitely and very intelligently "cubist"'.
 Due to poor health and World War II her output became reduced but in the 1960s she returned to collage, albeit from her bed, and held exhibitions at the Zwemmer Gallery.

-On the death of her father, Sir Alexander Brooke-Pechell Bt. on 6 October 1937, Gladys May Mabel (Dobrée) was left just over £10,000.
+On the death of her father, Lieutenant Colonel Sir Alexander Brooke-Pechell Bt. on 6 October 1937, Gladys May Mabel (Dobrée) was left just over £10,000.

 Involvement with Bloomsbury Group

 Dobrée was vivacious, voluptuous and unstable and, as she encountered members of the Bloomsbury Group, some Bloomsberries became particularly attracted to her.
 She and her husband had an open marriage – he accepted her extramarital affairs.
 She became Mark Gertler's lover and he painted portraits of her in 1919 and 1920.

 Dora Carrington had met her at the Slade School of Art and when they met again much later in 1920 she found her unconventional and independent as well as artistic – the sort of woman Carrington admired.
 Lytton Strachey found her interesting (despite her marriage he thought her "perhaps a saph") but did not think she was clever.

 In 1922 Dobrée's indiscretion started "The Great Row" (as it was later called by Frances Partridge) amongst the ménage à trois of Strachey, Carrington and her husband Ralph Partridge.
 Carrington, only recently married to Ralph Partridge, was having an occasional rather chaste affair with Gerald Brenan.
 She was keeping it secret from her husband who was openly having affairs with a number of other women.
 Dobrée told Ralph that while he and his wife had been staying at the Dobrées' house in the Pyrenees, she had agreed to distract him so Carrington could be alone with Brenan.
 Partridge became enraged with his wife when she initially denied the story – he regarded her deceit as more shameful than his infidelity.
 Despite attempts to calm matters by Strachey and Virginia Woolf, the marriage was damaged although they continued together for some time with Carrington having to accept that Dobrée had now also started an affair with her (Carrington's) husband and then, later, with Brenan.